About Chris Zorn

 Photo: Courtney Hiraoka

 I am a musician, multi-media artist and educator, currently living in the Hawaiian Islands.
-This beautiful, blue water planet and the incredible variety of its inhabitants and their various forms of expression are a constant source of creative inspiration to me.
+This beautiful, blue water planet and the incredible variety of its inhabitants and their various gifts of expression are a constant source of creative inspiration to me.
 To paraphrase a line from the 2001 movie K-Pax, “the music alone is worth the trip”.

 I’m constantly excited about the things I notice as I make my way through the world.
-All the different forms of artistic expression that I’m inspired to do every day are my way of appreciating and participating in this mysterious, unfolding experience we call life.
+All the different forms of artistic and creative expression that I’m inspired to do every day are my way of appreciating and participating in this mysterious, unfolding experience we call life.